Skip to Main Content

 Where the Maipo Valley Begins

 The road into Pirque follows the Maipo River south from Santiago, and the shift from city to agricultural land is abrupt.
 Within forty minutes of the capital, the valley floor opens into a pattern of vine rows, poplar windbreaks, and clay-tiled winery compounds that has defined this corridor since the mid-nineteenth century.
 Viña Concha y Toro occupies one of the oldest parcels in this stretch, at Av.
-Virginia Subercaseaux 210, where the estate grounds function simultaneously as working winery, heritage site, and one of the most visited wine destinations in South America.
+Virginia Subercaseaux 210, where the estate grounds function simultaneously as a working winery and heritage site.
 That dual identity shapes everything about the experience here.

 Chilean wine tourism has developed along two distinct tracks in recent decades.
 On one side, small boutique producers in Colchagua and Casablanca have built intimate tasting rooms oriented around single-vineyard storytelling and appointment-only access.
 On the other, the country's historic houses have invested in infrastructure capable of receiving substantial visitor numbers without losing the sense that the land itself is the point.
 Concha y Toro sits firmly in the second category, and its scale, managed well, is an asset rather than a liability.
 The estate grounds in Pirque give visitors direct contact with the source material for one of Chile's most distributed wine labels, which makes the visit useful in a way that a polished boutique experience sometimes is not: you are seeing where the wine actually comes from.
 For more context on the broader Pirque wine country scene, see our full Pirque restaurants guide.